kodiweera/difit/README.rst

 ------------------

-Build the singularity imge form docker image:
+Build a singularity imge from the docker image:

 ``singularity build difit_1.0.0.simg docker://diffdocker/difit:1.0.0``